 Because of the influence that place has on the opportunity for crime, the practice of safe architectural design has become a thriving industry.
 Architects practicing the discipline of crime prevention through environmental design (CPTED) have developed a substantial body of work intended to provide guidance about crime resistant design.
-Although CPTED is a widely accepted crime prevention practice, sometimes it may be unrealistic and impractical to follow in established properties.
+CPTED is a great tool, but it is not a one size fits all solution.
+CPTED suggestions may not be practical for certain property locations.
 Here is an overview of CPTED.

 Good crime resistant design incorporates access control and maximizes surveillance opportunities.
 Access control serves to keep criminals away from a crime target, such as an apartment or an office.
 Surveillance has two purposes, to make it possible to observe and catch a criminal who does gain access and to cause a potential criminal to perceive that there is a risk of being observed.
 These two components are built on a less tangible but significant concept called territoriality, the sense of ownership among residents and staff that serves to protect a property from crime and disorder.
-By creating and nurturing territoriality you will ensure that access control and surveillance are effective.
+By creating and nurturing territoriality, you will ensure that access control and surveillance are effective.

-Access control and surveillance can be incorporated into a property's design through the use of the strategies listed in the chart below.
+Access control and surveillance can be incorporated into a property's design using the strategies listed in the chart below.